Townsends: History

 In the late 1960s and early 1970s, James Townsend collected historical rifles.
 He organized and frequented historical reenactment and muzzleloading events, and subsequently had the idea to sell supplies to other enthusiasts.
 In 1973, he created a family business in Pierceton, Indiana which manufactures and sell clothes, cooking equipment, and accessories accurate to the 18th and 19th centuries.
 Since 1995, the business has been run by James's son, Jon Townsend.
 Items from the store have appeared in several films and television shows, including Turn: Washington's Spies, Curb Your Enthusiasm, The Greatest Showman, and the Pirates of the Caribbean series.

 YouTube channel

 In 2009, Jon Townsend created a YouTube channel to advertise the items for sale on the business's website.
 The channel's first video was a demonstration of the company's American Revolutionary War coats.
 The channel later shifted to creating mini-documentary historical content.
 Today, the channel has published hundreds of videos about a wide range of different aspects of 18th- and 19th-century life, such as log cabin building, cleaning laundry, and cooking historical recipes in an 18th-century replica kitchen.
 Most of the channel's videos are focused on cooking historical recipes.
 The recipes used by Townsends are referenced from historical primary sources such as The Art of Cookery Made Plain and Easy.
 Townsends has featured a 1784 recipe for macaroni and cheese; other presentations include coffee mixed with eggs, and fried deer heart.

-In July 2017, Townsends produced a video at Mount Vernon about an "Orange Fool", a custard dessert flavored with orange juice reportedly enjoyed by George Washington.
-After publication, the video received comments from thousands of viewers believing the video was a veiled joke about Donald Trump.
-Shortly after, Townsends published a follow-up video titled "The Intrusion of Modern Politics on Our YouTube Channel" denying the claims.
-The title of the original video was later silently changed to "A Dessert Fit for the Washingtons".